qameta/testops-deploy-helm-chart/README.md

 Application creates and updates the database schema to the actual state of selected release during its first run.
 This process could take considerable time, and readiness probes could fail, hence for the very first run, and in case of data migrations, we recommend disabling the probes.

-For the sake of this very example, we operating in the namespace `testops` which could differ from yours, so copy the comands copy and execute commands consciously after checking them against the reality.
+For the sake of this very example, we operating in the namespace `testops` which could differ from yours, so copy the commands copy and execute commands consciously after checking them against the reality.

 ```yaml
 helm upgrade --install testops qameta/testops \